-Mr Obama speaks of investing in education, infrastructure and technology to restore America’s jobs and competitiveness, but lacks the financial space to do it.
-The result is an utterly dispiriting contradiction between Mr Obama’s soaring rhetoric about the role of government and the grinding cuts that he has agreed with Congress.
-Mr Obama’s entire economic programme rests on a fiscal fallacy.
+America’s squeeze on spending on all public services other than health and pensions means that it is ceding global leadership in education, science and infrastructure.
+Mr Obama speaks of investing in these areas to restore America’s jobs and competitiveness, but lacks the financial space to do it.
+The result is a dispiriting contradiction between his soaring rhetoric and the grinding cuts that he has agreed with Congress.

-To finance the outlays needed on education, infrastructure, family support and technology, taxes on high incomes will have to rise by several per cent of GDP, far beyond what Obama has dared to acknowledge.
-America requires a combination of higher personal, corporate, estate, net-worth and financial-transactions taxes, with improved tax enforcement, to collect around 4 per cent of GDP more in federal revenues.
-A brave presidential candidate, following in the footsteps of Theodore and Franklin Roosevelt, will win office some day soon and put the US back on a path towards high employment and recovery of the middle class.
+To finance the outlays that are needed on education, infrastructure, family support and technology, taxes on high incomes will have to rise by several per cent of GDP, far beyond what Obama has dared to acknowledge.
+A brave presidential candidate, following in the footsteps of Theodore and Franklin Roosevelt, will win office some day soon and put the US back on a path towards high employment and a recovery of the middle class.